 Amid increasing competition for dollars, it is more critical than ever that nonprofits explore new opportunities for money.
-To help in this effort, I am delighted today to announce our newest step-by-step guide “Creating a Major Donor Campaign,” which joins our growing list of tools to help nonprofits grow and become more financially sustainable.
+To help in this effort, I am delighted today to announce our newest step-by-step guide Attract Major Donors, which joins our growing list of tools to help nonprofits grow and become more financially sustainable.

 This guide helps small and mid-sized nonprofits create a strategy for securing major donors–those wealthy individuals, corporate leaders or foundation officers who you get to know on an individual basis in order to convince them to invest in your organization.